micro-stat/help_frontend/content/knowledgebase/supported-metrics.md

 ## Under development
 We are actively working on adding new metric types as we speak, these are some of the ideas we are working on right now.

-1. Word Map: The ability to pass a word as a metric value, and be able to represent which words are most frequently used.
+1. **Word Map**: The ability to pass a word as a metric value, and be able to represent which words are most frequently used.